alexvpickering/alexvpickering.github.io/_posts/2016-06-16-surrogate-variable-analysis.md

 set of surrogate variables.
 As such, the algorithm is called surrogate variable analysis (<a href="http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0030161" target="blank">sva</a>).

 Let's look at a simulated example of what sva is capable of.
 For this example, the treatment group has higher expression for 300 genes (figure below - left).
 There is also an unknown source of variability distributed among both treatment and control groups which reduces the expression of an overlapping set of genes (figure below - middle).
 Using this expression data, sva discovered one surrogate variable which was then regressed out of the expression data (figure below - right).
-Through sva, we have essentially eliminated the influence of the obscuring genetic variability.
+Through sva, we have essentially eliminated the influence of the obscuring variability.
 Critically, the influence of the treatment under study remains.

 <img src="/img/heatmapsv_1400.png" class="ImageBorder ImageResponsive2" alt="heatmapsv">